pushkin-consortium/pushkin/docs-gitbook/advanced/modifying-site-template/home-page.md

 To add a quiz, run `pushkin install experiment`.
 Select the experiment template of choice \([see this list for the options](../modifying-experiment-templates/#current-templates)\).
 This will create a pushkin experiment template in the `experiments/` folder.

-Open the `config.js` located in your experiment folder, modify the experiment name, shortName, logo, text etc.
+Open the `config.js` located in your experiment folder, and modify the experiment name, shortName, logo, text, etc.

 ```javascript
 experimentName: &fullName 'mind Experiment'